Best Online Reading Program for Struggling Readers at Home

 Explore BrightzyEpic

-Epic is especially useful when the biggest problem is resistance.
-If your child sees reading as boring, frustrating, or always assigned, Epic can make books feel more approachable and easier to choose from.
+Epic is the best fit here when the biggest problem is not only skill, but willingness.
+If reading feels boring, forced, or instantly exhausting for your child, Epic can make books feel more approachable and easier to repeat without as much friction.

 Best fit for this kind of child

-Start with Epic if your child needs books that feel more inviting, more variety, and less friction before anything else can work.
+Start with Epic if your child mainly fights reading itself and needs books to feel more inviting before anything else is likely to stick.

 Try EpicQuick comparison: best online reading programs for struggling readers